msimonin/g5k-notebook/README.md

 ```

-> Don't forget to adapt your path to restfully forlder.
+> Don't forget to adapt your path to restfully folder.

 * ```-v $SSH_AUTH_SOCK:/ssh-agent``` and ```-e SSH_AUTH_SOCK=/ssh-agent ``` will allow the SSH client in your container to use the SSH agent of your host machine.